pigeonflight/certs-for-incrementic/site/content/_index.md

 blurb:
   heading: What's this for?
   text: >-
-    This is our certificate platform.
     We issue certificates on this platform for persons who have participated in one of our workshops.
+Use this to share with others on social platforms about your achievement.
 intro:
   heading: How it works
   text: >-